 He changed golf.
 From the late 1950s through most of the 1960s, Arnie’s Army of fans would look for the Sunday charge that would notch another victory for the King.
 Those dramatic wins and his telegenic smile gave professional golf a weekly presence on TV.
 Purses grew, rights to televise golf exploded and the professional golfer as a millionaire was born.

 But Arnold Palmer did more than play golf.
 He built hospitals for women and children.
 He was a record-setting aviator.
-Yet, as he lived this larger-than-life dream, he stayed in touch with us common folk.
+Yet, as he lived this larger than life dream, he stayed in touch with us common folk.
 He was a nice man.

 Yet, as long as there is a PGA Tour and as long as patients are treated at the Arnold Palmer Hospital for Children or the Winnie Palmer Hospital for Women & Babies, golf’s King will live on.

-He was an idol who didn’t disappoint.
+He was an idol that didn’t disappoint.

 * Editorials reflect the opinion of the publisher.